LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 the neuroimaging suite).

 ### Procedure
-Participants were instructed to maintain their gaze on a white fixation dot centered on a black screen throughout test blocks.
-Each trial began with a 1 s auditory cue (spoken letters “AA” or “AU”) indicating (by the sex of the talker) whether to attend first to the male or female voice, and additionally indicating whether to maintain attention to that talker throughout the trial (“AA” cue) or to switch attention to the other talker at the mid-trial gap (“AU” cue).
+Participants were instructed to fixate on a white dot centered on a black screen and maintain such gaze throughout test blocks.
+Each trial began with a 1 second auditory cue (spoken letters “AA” or “AU”); the sex of the cue’s talker indicated whether to attend first to the male or female voice, and additionally indicating whether to maintain attention to that talker throughout the trial (“AA” cue) or to switch attention to the other talker at the mid-trial gap (“AU” cue).
 The cue